dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

 To ensure the tech session runs smoothly and everyone is starting from the same point, please complete the following steps (and submit the results through canvas) before the session.

-*If you run into any trouble with them, we'll be using the first half hour of the session (6:20-6:50pm) as office hours to troubleshoot.
-If all goes smoothly, feel free to come to the session at 6:45pm for the new material.*
+*If you run into any trouble with them, we'll be using the first half hour of the session (6:20-6:50pm) as office hours to troubleshoot these first three pre-session setup steps.*

+*If you're able to complete those three steps, feel free to come to the session at 6:45pm for the new material.*

 **1. Make sure you can SSH to the class server**